You Support This Site

 But hey, it will give you kids a chance to finally meet your workaholic Alpha-type personality Aunt Claire (Bryce Dallas Howard: THE VILLAGE, LADY IN THE WATER, SPIDER-MAN 3, TERMINATOR SALVATION, THE TWILIGHT SAGA: ECLIPSE) who doesn't give a shit about you.

 Aunt Claire is busy at Jurassic World trying to come up with hybrid species of dinosaur because people have got used to dinosaurs and nobody will come to the park unless JURASSIC WORLD keeps inventing new and more deadly dinosaurs.

-Yeah.
+Yeah, sure.
 Tell that to the Disney themeparks that are still running It's A Small World after 60 years.

 You know, it's the same reason nobody went to Sea World and it closed because everybody was bored with watching Killer Whales named Shamu XXX.
 Or why all the zoos in the world closed because they didn't make giant tiger hybrids: That kind of real-world logic that makes sense to audiences so we will suspend our disbelief.

 Anyway, the point is, I'm along for the ride.
 What helped immensely toward this feeling is that the studio put JURASSIC WORLD jeeps outside the theater that the kids (my niece & nephew) could pose in for photos.
 Also, as I live in Houston, Texas, home of Bob Bakker, famous paleontologist and science advisor for the first JURASSIC PARK movie, the Houston Museum of Natural Science has a young scientist with a table full of fossils including coprolite, to entertain and educate the kids in the audience prior to the show.

 Whew!
 Man there is nothing standing in my way of enjoying this movie now.

 Unless it's the movie itself.